 Is it hard or primitive?
 Not at all.
 We don’t feel we have to compromise any aspect of our lives to live this way.

-This page explains the techniques behind we live this very independent and free spirited lifestyle.
+This page explains how we have lived this very independent and free spirited lifestyle.

 This is a long post and you can use the following links to skip further down the page: